What is cybersecurity?

 End-users are both the first line of defence against cyberattacks and the weakest link in the cybersecurity chain, which is why phishing remains such a prevalent cyberthreat.
 It’s estimated that human behaviour causes as many as 90% of cyberattacks, so continually educating your end-users on cybersecurity initiatives to support them in making intelligent cyber-defence choices is crucial.
 As long as people fall for phishing scams, use weak passwords, and work on unsecured networks, they are open to exploitation.
 As remote working continues during the pandemic and hybrid workforces look to be the norm in the future, remote workers will continue to be targeted by bad actors.

 Enterprise cybersecurity framework

-The National Institute of Standards and Technology (NIST) Cybersecurity Framework includes five pillars that offer private sector organizations guidance on the best practices for managing cyber risk and building a robust cybersecurity framework.
-Organizations can develop a proactive cybersecurity approach by putting these pillars into play continuously and concurrently.
+The National Institute of Standards and Technology (NIST) Cybersecurity Framework includes five pillars that offer private sector organisations guidance on the best practices for managing cyber risk and building a robust cybersecurity framework.
+Organisations can develop a proactive cybersecurity approach by putting these pillars into play continuously and concurrently.
 The pillars are:

 - Identify: This foundational pillar is about developing a complete understanding of your assets and the risks to them so that you can put policies and procedures in place to manage those risks.

-- Protect: This second pillar focuses on establishing the appropriate safeguards to protect your organization against a cybersecurity event.
+- Protect: This second pillar focuses on establishing the appropriate safeguards to protect your organisation against a cybersecurity event.